 Did you get to keep that World Series ring at the end?

 Nicholas: I want to say that ring was actually the pitching coach's ring.
 I know that it didn't fit my finger.
-They had to put duct tape underneath it.
+They had to put duct table underneath it.
 So, no, I did not keep the ring.
 The pitching coach [Tim Stoddard] in the film, I think he used to pitch for the Cardinals.
 This is what happens 20 years later, I forget all the details and cool stories.
-[Editor's note: Stoddard never pitched for the Cardinals, but did play on the 1983 World Series champion Baltimore Orioles.]
+[Editor's note: Stoddard never pitched for the Cardinals, but did play on the 1983 World Series champion Baltimore Orioles]

 How often do you get still get recognized as Henry Rowengartner?